The Facts About Climate Change and Drought

 If our leaders take the right steps to cut the greenhouse gas emissions driving climate change and live up to the rest of their commitments in the Paris Agreement, we can stay on the path to ending the crisis and help lessen the threat for longer and more dangerous droughts all around the world.

 Ready to help make a difference for the future of our planet?
-Sign up below to get updates from The Climate Reality Project.
+Sign up to get updates from The Climate Reality Project and join us for our next training.